erosDiffusion/ComfyUI-enricos-nodes/README.md

 - the painter node is great and works better and does a million things more, but it misses some of these features.
 - continue compositing your image like caveman using pixel coordinates
-- well...photoshop and import via million clicks
+- well...photoshop ** if you have it** and import via million clicks or with a plugin
-- use Krita or photoshop integrations with comfy (inversion of control)
+- finally use **Krita** which is good powerful and free
+- oh and Blender also has a great plugin **but you need to know/learn blender**

 ### How to use